 Applicants can file a group of design patent applications with each one protecting a different region, component, or segment of the same article.
 This way, an infringer who copies any feature of the article is still guilty of patent infringement.
 Such applicants should be filed together so that the Examiner does not conclude that any application should be denied based on prior art.

 A plant patent is issued to those who invent or discover new and distinct asexually reproducing plants, excluding tuber propagated plants and plants in uncultivated states.
-The USPTO has set forth specific requirements for plants eligible to be patented.
+Asexual reproduction includes rooting cuttings, layering, grafting, and budding.
+Plant patent owners are able to prevent others from asexually reproducing the plant, selling the plant, offering the plant for sale, using the plant, and importing the plant.
+Plants with the ability to sexually reproduce may be patentable if they were first invented or discovered via asexual reproduction.
+Seedlings discovered in a cultivated state, mutants, and hybrids qualify Plants found in an uncultivated state and tuber-propagated plants do not.
+Patents will not be issued for tuber-propagated plants because the part of the plant sold as produce is also the part that is reproduced.
+The USPTO has set forth specific and rigorously enforced requirements for plants in order to render them eligible for patent protection.
 For example, the applicant must be the person or persons who invented the plant and the plant must differ from other similar plants by at least one characteristic.

-Exclusive rights granted to these patent owners last for 20 years.
-No maintenance fees are required.
+Exclusive rights granted to these patent owners last for 20 years and No maintenance fees are required.
 Applications must provide the Latin name of the genus and species of the plant, information about the invention, a drawing with a description, a botanical description, a single claim, and an abstract.
+Finally, like utility patents, the United States Patent and Trademark Office (USPTO) will only grant plant patents if the invention is novel, non-obvious, and useful.

 Provisional Patent Applications